juliansoh/BentleyAIImmersionDay2025/README.md

 ![Microsoft](images/banner.png)
 # Bentley Systems - 2025 AI Immersion Day
-This repo contains resources and instructions for the Hackathon to implement Microsoft 365 Copilots.
+This repository contains resources and instructions for the Hackathon to implement Microsoft 365 Copilots.

 ## Agenda
 ![schedule](images/schedule.png)

-## Use Case
+## Scenario
 People taking documents and build a simple agent to ask questions.
+At the end of this hackathon, present your learnings, benefits, and applicable use cases in Bentley.

 ## Reading materials
 1. [What is Copilot Studio](https://learn.microsoft.com/en-us/microsoft-copilot-studio/fundamentals-what-is-copilot-studio)